Experienced Social Security Disability Lawyer Serving The West Covina Area

 However, it can be difficult to “live, work, and play” when you have suffered a debilitating injury that prevents you from holding a job or enjoying what the city has to offer.

 If you find yourself in this situation, The Law Offices of Dr. Bill LaTour are here to help.
-Dr. Bill LaTour, an experienced SSDI lawyer, has helped thousands of disabled individuals across the Greater Los Angeles area, Inland Empire, and Orange County with their Social Security disability applications and appeals.
+Dr. Bill LaTour, an experienced Social Security disability lawyer, has helped thousands of disabled individuals across the Greater Los Angeles area, Inland Empire, and Orange County with their Social Security disability applications and appeals.
 We understand the difficulties you face when you’re unable to work and attempting to file for disability.
 We can take some of the stress off your shoulders by helping you navigate the challenging process of obtaining disability benefits.

 Understanding Social Security Disability